-Under the Proposed Project, the NBB, a historic resource considered by the NJHPO as individually eligible for listing in the NRHP as an intact example of a mid-twentieth-century cantilevered truss structure, would be removed.
-The removal of the current NBB would have an adverse effect on the bridge because it would physically destroy all features of the structure that contribute to its anticipated NRHP eligibility under Criterion C.
+Under the Proposed Action, the NBB, a historic property individually eligible for listing in the NRHP as an intact example of a mid-twentieth-century cantilevered truss structure, would be removed.
+The removal of the current NBB would have an adverse effect on the bridge because it would physically destroy all features of the structure that contribute to its NRHP eligibility under Criterion C as a distinctive and increasingly rare bride type within the State of New Jersey.